Betula lenta - Sweet Birch

 Growing and Maintenance Tips:

 Plant in a fertile, moist, well-drained soil that is slightly acidic.
 Will tolerate rocky, dry sites, however hot, dry locations should be avoided.
+They grow best with cool roots.
+Underplant with a ground cover or mulch well, taking care to not allow the mulch to touch the stem.

 Additional Notes about Sweet Birch: